 Ideally, you should fall asleep whenever you feel tired enough to do so and allow your body to wake you up naturally.
 If you wake up regularly in the middle of the night, a melatonin supplement, meditation session, or fan may help you sleep.
 If your bladder wakes you up at night, stop drinking a few hours before bed.

-Exercise is another important part of the nose job recovery process.
+Exercise is another important part of the nose job New Jersey recovery process.
 Ideally, you should aim to get 2.5 hours of moderate cardio weekly during the first two weeks of your recovery.
 Just be careful to not overexercise.
 You should avoid vigorous exercise during the first six to eight weeks following surgery.
 If you notice during your workout session that you are getting out of breath, take a break.
 You should be able to sing or talk easily during your workouts.

 It is also very important that you do not lift or push anything weighing 10 pounds or more.
 For instance, you should have someone vacuum your home for you, and you should not take heavy containers out of cabinets above your head.